PhilErm/SSS_Custom/README.md

 # Exploring sea sparing and sharing with a custom model

-A model for exploring sea sparing and sharing in a spatially explicit setting for three species.
+A model for exploring sea sparing and sharing in a spatially explicit setting for a fished species and an unspecified number of bycatch species.

 ## How to use

 1. Adjust parameters in 'parameters.R'.
 2. Run simulations by running entirety of 'runModel.R'.
 3. View simulation results by running entirety of 'figs.R'.

-## This is a test change to the readme